-- External managers added 0.9% in the last year and 1%pa over the last 3 years (net of fees). - Internal active currency hedge management subtracted 2.7% this year and 1.0%pa over the last 3 years. - Alternative strategies lagged the Reference Portfolio this year and in the last 3 years owing to the strong returns from public markets.
-Insurance-linked investments outperformed global bonds but multiasset strategies lagged the Reference Portfolio. - Active management lowered Fund risk, resulting in an improved reward for risk compared to the Reference Portfolio. - The Fund is benchmarked annually against global peers.
+- External managers added 0.6% in the last year and 1.2%pa over the last 3 years (net of fees). - Internal active currency hedge management added 2.2% this year but subtracted 0.2%pa over the last 3 years. - Alternative strategies matched the Reference Portfolio this year but lagged in the last 3 years owing to the strong returns from public equity markets. - Active management, including the addition of alternative assets, lowered Fund risk, contributing to an improved reward for risk compared to the Reference Portfolio. - The Fund is benchmarked annually against global peers.
 Latest available results to calendar 2013 indicated: - The Fund's 5 year return was above peers due to a larger policy allocation to equities. - Risk was higher than peers owing to the larger equities allocation.
-Alternative asset classes reduced risk. - Value added from active management was below peers owing to a negative contribution from lower currency hedges. - Costs were above peers owing to greater use of external, active management as opposed to internal or passive management. - The last statutory review was completed in 2011 and concluded inter alia that 'the Fund's overall investment cost level is consistent with meeting the Fund's objectives and is in line with that of similarly sized funds with a similar asset allocation mix in the Australian and New Zealand market.'
+Alternative asset classes reduced risk.
+The Fund's active risk is above peers. - 5 year value added from active management was below peers owing to a negative contribution from active currency hedging. - Costs were above peers owing to greater use of external, active management as opposed to internal or passive management. - The last statutory review was completed in 2011 and concluded inter alia that 'the Fund's overall investment cost level is consistent with meeting the Fund's objectives and is in line with that of similarly sized funds with a similar asset allocation mix in the Australian and NZ market.'

-Monitor individual investment managers to ensure compliance with contracted mandates and, where appropriate, outperformance against benchmarks.
+Monitor individual investment managers to ensure compliance with contracted mandates and, where appropriate, out-performance against benchmarks.

-External review by independent adviser and regular reviews by the Authority's investment management staff.
+• External review by independent adviser and regular reviews by the Authority's investment management staff.

-- Reviews of external investment managers are obtained regularly from independent investment advisers. - Compliance and performance is monitored monthly by the Authority's staff against mandates and independent benchmarks. - A full review of the New Zealand equities managers was undertaken in 2013 and global equities management was reviewed in 2014.
+- Reviews of external investment managers are obtained regularly from independent investment advisers. - Compliance and performance is monitored monthly by the Authority's staff against mandates and independent benchmarks. - A full review of the NZ equities managers was undertaken in 2013, global equities management was reviewed in 2014 and global fixed interest management was reviewed in 2015. - The Managers overall have added value of 1.65% over their respective benchmarks this financial year.